Onelinerhub/onelinerhub/python/python-how-to-split-string-by-colon.md

-# python how to split string by colon
+# How to split string by colon

 ```python
 str = 'a:b:c:d'